RNBBarrett/FreezingYourCredit/README.md

 ## FreezingYourCredit
 Helpful instructions on freezing your credit with all three credit bureaus...

-Given recent data dump like the ~2.9 billion social security number record dump: https://hackread.com/data-breach-national-public-data-records-ssns-dumped/
+Given recent data leaks like the ~2.9 billion social security number record dump: https://hackread.com/data-breach-national-public-data-records-ssns-dumped/

 You may wish to check if your Social security number was involved in the breach by going here: https://npd.pentester.com/ or by checking sites like